Shigerman/dotfiles/README.md

 ## License

-The following licensing applies to the box-cfg project: Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+The following licensing applies to the dotfiles project: Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
 For more information go to https://creativecommons.org/licenses/by-nc-nd/4.0/